Biotech/Biomed Industry Unique Requirements

 - Renting lab space in an incubator, an organization that supports the growth and success of startups by providing physical workspace, shared facilities, guidance, and some funding.

-- For university employees or students: Universities may allow you to conduct sponsored research in your university lab (at some negotiated cost and with conflict of interest details worked out), which saves cost and effort.
+- University employees or students may be allowed to conduct sponsored research in their university lab (at some negotiated cost and with conflict of interest details worked out), which saves the cost and effort of setting up a separate lab.

 Chitale S, Lawler C, Klausner A. So you want to start a biotech company.
 Nat Biotechnol.
 March 2022;40(3):296-300. doi:10.1038/s41587-022-01239-9.